soroushysfi/freshworks-duck-feeding-api/README.md

 ### `npm run dev`

-The application listen on [http://localhost:3000](http://localhost:3000).
+The application will listen on [http://localhost:3000](http://localhost:3000).

-Since this project is using Nodemon, it will reload if any changes made are made to the files in development.
+Since this project is using Nodemon, it will reload if any changes are made to the files in development.

 ### `npm test`